AditiGupta2401/Education-Blog-Website/README.md

-This is new readme file.
+This is a new readme file.